MNiMORPH/Wickert2023-LaurentideGulfOfMexico/README.md

   * `MD02-2550-marine.xlsx`: **Input.** Uncalibrated radiocarbon ages and sample depths; file contents are the same as `MD02-2550-marine.csv`.
   * `MD02-2550-marine_ageModel_Bacon.xlsx`: **Output.**  Calibrated age and depth information for core MD02-2550; file contents are nearly the same as `MD02-2550-marine_178_ages.txt`, but contain a second row with units.

+The age model extends from ~0.5 to ~23.5 cal ka.

 Data sources:
 * Brown, E. A. (2011).
 Initial Ablation of the Laurentide Ice Sheet Based on Gulf of Mexico Sediments (M.S.
 Thesis).
 University of South Florida, St. Petersburg, FL, USA.
 * Williams, C. (2014).
 A Multi-Proxy Approach to Understanding Abrupt Climate Change and Laurentide Ice Sheet Melting History Based on Gulf of Mexico Sediments (Ph.D.
 Dissertation).
 University of South Florida.